ncai25/ncai25/README.md

 - Research interests: NLP, AI Safety, Interpretablity

 ## What I'm up to:
-- Working as a URA at <a href="https://cntr.brown.edu/"> CNTR</a> to develop a scorecard evaluating AI bills
+- Working as a RA for an NLP project
-- Building a <a href="https://smart-chatbot-innovation-ai.vercel.app/"> chatbot</a> for Innovation AI, a Startup company based in San Jose, CA
-- Incoming summer SWE intern at <a href="https://stripe.com/"> Stripe</a>
+- SWE intern at <a href="https://stripe.com/"> Stripe</a>
 - Cafe hunting and quiting caffeine; reading and trying to write more

 ## Connect with me!